 While VOCs are likely not the only reason 25% of Americans suffer from insomnia (cough, cough blue light before bed and dysregulated circadian rhythms), switching to a non-off-gassing bed frame is one of the easiest steps we can take toward better sleep.

-So to that end, we’ve curated a list of options made by brands who not only use safe materials for your health but also ethical labor and transparent supply chains.
+So to that end, we’ve curated a list of bed frames made by brands who not only use safe materials for your health but also ethical labor and transparent supply chains.

-Soon we’ll also be rolling out our new Brand Rating System which assesses brands across a range of sustainability-related criteria, like chemical use and climate impact.
-You can read more about that here.
+Additionally, our new Brand Rating System assesses brands (who choose to opt in) across a range of safety and sustainability-related criteria, like chemical use and climate impact.
+Look out for the rated brands on the list below and find all our other ratings here.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.